Kinto/kinto/docs/reference/permission.rst

 In this example, a *route factory* is registered.
 Route factories are explained in more details below.

-A protected resource, in addition to the `data` property of request / responses, takes a `permissions` property which contains the list of principals that can access the current object.
+A protected resource, in addition to the ``data`` property of request / responses, takes a ``permissions`` property which contains the list of principals that are allowed to access or modify the current object.

-During the creation of the object, the `permissions` property is stored in the permission backend, and upon access, it is checked the current principal has access the the object, with the correct permission.
+During the creation of the object, the ``permissions`` property is stored in the permission backend, and upon access, it checks the current principal has access the the object, with the correct permission.

 Route factory